lmartora/dfor740/README.md

 # dfor 740
 Lorenzo Martorana's Repository for GMU DFOR 740.
-Contains executable binaries and source code to them.
+Contains executable binaries and the source code to them.

 ## Taskkill
 Terminates a specific process via PID or image name.

 ### Usage
-To use taskkill, download ```midTaskkill.exe``` and run it on a Windows Command Prompt.
+To use taskkill, download ```midTaskkill.exe``` from this repository and run it on a Windows Command Prompt.

 ### Syntax
 ```midTaskkill.exe [/pid <pid> | /im <image name>] [/f] [/t]```